YunlianMoon/AILibrary/Tensorflow/functions.md

   - Train

 ### Array
-*Note: Functions taking Tensor arguments can also take anything accepted by tf.convert_to_tensor* <br />
+*Note: Functions taking Tensor arguments can also take anything accepted by tf.convert_to_tensor* <br/>
 Tensor Transformations
 ##### Casting
 *TensorFlow provides several operations that you can use to cast tensor data types in your graph*